AD: Job Search

-*UPDATE: Under Trump the number of employed Americans are at a record high of (now 11th new record highs) under Trump), nearly 4 million new jobs created, unemployment rate at a 45 year, job openings at a record high , wages and benefits up the highest since 2007 and jobless claims at a 44 year low.
+*UPDATE: Under Trump the number of employed Americans are at a record high of (now 11th new record highs) under Trump), more than 4 million new jobs created, unemployment rate at a 45 year, job openings at a record high , wages and benefits up the highest since 2007 and jobless claims continually hit a 49 year low.

 1/24/17: President Donald Trump signed an executive order advancing the Keystone XL and Dakota Access pipelines.
 A project, which has been on the shelf for more than four years due to federal government deliberations and eventual rejection.
 The arguments in favor of the pipeline, many of which President Trump has touted, includes job creation.
 In fact most experts predict tens of thousands of new jobs.
 It was also reported that the Dakota Access Pipeline expected to bring $100M a year to North Dakota.